dwave-examples/qboost/README.md

 weak classifiers are constructed from a series of single-feature decision tree rules, also known as decision stumps.
 Following Refs.
 [1,4], the output of each weak classifier is scaled to `-1/N` and `+1/N`.

+By default, the demonstration is run with a fixed value of the regularization parameter, lambda.
+If the `--cross-validation` option is used, then a simple parameter sweep is performed, and the value of lambda is selected on the basis of providing the highest accuracy on a validation set.

 ## Disclaimer